Jaseci-Labs/jaseci/docs/docs/docs/testing_and_debugging/1_testing.md

 ## Runing test cases

-To run the test cases save test cases writen in a file with `.jac` extension and run as following example in `jsctl` shell.
+To run the test cases save test cases written in a file with `.jac` extension and run as following example in `jsctl` shell.

 ```
 jac test test.jac